hyperledger/fabric/docs/source/create_channel/create_channel_participation.md

 - **[Orderer:](#orderer)** Contains the list of ordering nodes that will form the consenter set of the channel.
 - **[Profiles:](#profiles)** Each channel profile references information from other sections of the `configtx.yaml` file to build a channel configuration.
 Every channel that is created must reference a profile, which contains information like the peer organizations and the channel's set of consenters.
 An unlimited number of profiles can be listed in the `Profiles` section.
 However, each must have a distinctive name (this will not become the name of the channel itself, as that is specified by a flag given when the channel is created).

 Refer to the [Using `configtx.yaml` to build a channel configuration](create_channel_config.html) tutorial to learn more about this file.
-However, the following three sections require specific configuration in order to create a channel without a system channel.

 **Note:** Peer organizations are not required when you initially create the channel, but if you know them it is recommended to add them now to the Profiles `Organizations:` and `Applications` section to avoid having to update the channel configuration later.